 - Focus on status of controls but not on adding value

 - Management does not care or listen to the output from the Internal Control program,

 - Internal Control issues that are talked of in circles

-- Lack of momentum on Internal Control projects
+- Lack of momentum on Internal Control projects or findings

 Bucket 4 is the “ideal” organizations should aspire to.
 At this level, Management and the Audit Committee and Board garners value from the Internal Control program.
 Management actively seeks the input from the Internal Control program team.

 There are regular reviews of the Internal Control program and established practices around the related documentation; and, most important, the documentation is usable and aligned with the goals of the organization.

 Bucket 4s are also very practical.
 They don’t just “do” testing or Internal Control work for the heck of it.
 They have simple and reasonable process documentation, controls and supporting templates or systems.
 They have strong discernment for what matters and what doesn’t matter.

 What are signs of Buckets 4?